MileHacker Logo

 Accommodation Alternatives

-• Camping in Mount Hood National Forest campgrounds is cost-effective.
+• Staying in a tent in Mount Hood National Forest campgrounds is cost-effective.

 • Renting cabins/vacation homes with kitchens also saves money.

-• Ideal for groups or longer stays with self-catering.
+• Ideal for groups or longer stays independently-catering.

 Local Tip for Food Savings

 To save on food, use grocery stores in Sandy or Oregon City.
-Buy picnic supplies and trail snacks to avoid expensive resort-area food.
+Buy what you need for a picnic and trail snacks to avoid expensive resort-area food.

 Time-Saving Tips